prithulc/prithulc.github.io/README.md

 # Researcher
-I'm a PhD Candidate in the [Wild Immunology Lab](https://wildimmunity.com/people/) at Menzies Institute for Medical Research, University of Tasmania.
+I'm a PhD candidate in the [Wild Immunology Lab](https://wildimmunity.com/people/) at Menzies Institute for Medical Research, University of Tasmania.
 Based out of Nipaluna/Hobart (Lutruwita/Tasmania), we are currently working on developing generalised ecological field devices to remotely monitor native wildlife:
 - A smart bait dispenser for oral bait vaccination of the Tasmanian devil (_Sarcophilus harrisii_) against the devil facial tumour disease
 - A remote animal microchip scanner (RAMS) to distantly study native wild individuals in their natural habitat

-### Contact me via [Email](prithul.chaturvedi@utas.edu.au) or [LinkedIn](https://www.linkedin.com/in/prithulchaturvedi/)
+### Contact me via [Email](mailto:prithul.chaturvedi@utas.edu.au) or [LinkedIn](https://www.linkedin.com/in/prithulchaturvedi/)

 ## Education
 - **PhD in Medical Engineering** @ University of Tasmania (Ongoing)